Please find below the answers to some of the most frequently asked questions about the University of Georgia School of Law’s First Amendment Clinic.

 The Clinic is funded by The Stanton Foundation whose philanthropic mission includes supporting expressive freedoms protected by the First Amendment and fostering a more informed citizenry.

-The Clinic’s Georgia Journalism & Access Project is made possible by a grant from The Legal Clinic Fund for Local News.
+The Clinic’s Georgia Journalism Project is made possible by a grant from The Legal Clinic Fund for Local News.

 +

-The Clinic is directed by Assistant Clinical Professor Clare R. Norins and staffed by two legal fellows, a project attorney, and an administrative support specialist.
-Typically eight law students are enrolled in the Clinic each Fall and Spring semester, with two law student interns during the summer.
+The Clinic is directed by Clinical Associate Professor Clare R. Norins and staffed by two legal fellows, a project attorney, and an administrative support specialist.
+Typically eight law students are enrolled in the Clinic each Fall and Spring semester, with one to two law student interns during the summer.